-Enrollment of the VBLOC-DM2 ENABLE trial began in the second quarter of 2008 and is designed to evaluate the effects of VBLOC therapy on glucose regulation and blood pressure in those patients who were hypertensive using the Maestro RC System in approximately 30 patients.
+Enrollment of the VBLOC-DM2 ENABLE trial began in the second quarter of 2008.
+The VBLOC-DM2 ENABLE trial is designed to evaluate the effects of VBLOC therapy on glucose regulation and blood pressure in approximately 30 patients who were hypertensive using the Maestro RC System.
 The trial is an international, open-label, prospective, multi-center study.
-We plan to evaluate the efficacy of VBLOC therapy by measuring average percentage EWL, HbA1c (blood sugar), FPG (fasting plasma glucose), blood pressure, calorie intake, appetite and other endpoints at one week, one month, three, six, 12 and 18 months and possibly longer.
+We plan to evaluate the efficacy of VBLOC therapy by measuring average percentage EWL, HbA1c (blood sugar), FPG (fasting plasma glucose), blood pressure, calorie intake, appetite and other endpoints at one week, one month, three, six, 12 and 18 months and longer.
 To date, no deaths related to our device or unanticipated adverse device effects have been reported during the VBLOC-DM2 ENABLE trial and the safety profile is similar to that seen in the other VBLOC trials.
-As announced in June and October 2011, follow-up of patients showed the below data.
+As announced in June 2011 and October 2011, follow-up of patients showed the below data.

-Percent EWL (from implant, Company updated interim data):
+• Percent EWL (from implant, Company updated interim data):

-% EWL ( 12 hours therapy
+% EWL (3 12

+White forms In the contracts of hours therapy

 Visit (post-device activation) delivery per day) N

 Week 1 -9.5 25

 3 Months -20.8 26

 6 Months -25.2 24

 12 Months -27.2 24

 18 Months -24.6 22